Assess Office compatibility

 Your goal for the Discover phase is to know what's being used the most and by whom.
 There are two approaches that you can take to start the discovery process.

 Another option is to partner with your business groups and ask them for a list of their business-critical documents and solutions.
 If they have a disaster recovery plan, you can likely find this list in their plan.
 The downside to this approach is that their lists might not be up-to-date.
-You should plan to use telemetry data to help refine these lists if you choose this approach.
+You should plan to use data to help refine these lists if you choose this approach.

 Whether or not you start with a blank list, there is no avoiding working with your business groups.
-The telemetry tools can't tell you what's important to the business.
+The tools can't tell you what's important to the business.
 The tools can give you some leads on what's important based on use, but only the business groups can tell you how dependent their business is on those documents and solutions.
-For example, if you only base your work on telemetry data, you might miss seasonally used solutions, such as year-end sales reports or annual performance review templates, or other documents that aren't being used at the time that you collect data.
+For example, if you only base your work on data, you might miss seasonally used solutions, such as year-end sales reports or annual performance review templates, or other documents that aren't being used at the time that you collect data.

 Choose which Office client computers to monitor